rubengamboa/4820-slides/ch04a-object-oriented-model.Rmd

 ## Handling Aggregations and Compositions

-* Recall that cardinality view that
+* Recall the cardinality view that
   * **Aggregation** really means at most one parent
   * **Composition** really means exactly one parent
   <br><br>